mnukka/spring-security-base/readme.md

 pwd: kukejaan

 ---
-Further improvements which I would consider in real life
-1. Better test coverage
+Todo:
+1. Security bug fix, logged in users can peek into other customer's data
+2. SOLID refactor
+3. Tests
-2. Caching for country list
+4. Caching for country list
-3. Transactional queries
+5. Transactional queries
-4. Indexing in database
+6. Indexing in database